troymessina/PhysicsArtOfModeling/_build/site/public/23SpecialRelativity-865a02ce9f2b179729c8fd72d7c4e259.md

 E=\gamma m_0 c^2
 ```

 Since energy and mass are simply related by a constant, one can use units of energy to describe the mass of a particle.
-It is common in particle physics to express the mass of particles in units of ${\rm MeV/c^2}$.
+It is common in particle physics to express the mass of particles in units of $\si{MeV/c^2}$.

 Finally, we saw that the relativistic momentum and energy of an object are related:
 ```{math}